numustafa/DL-with-TF-and-Keras/intro/README.md

 3. Optimization - using Gradient Descent method to solve and optimize a Computer Vision problem
 4. Rivison of Linear Regression - For building basics in Linear Neural Network ( how a normal eqn can be solved analytically by a single layered - single neuron Neural network)

+This folder contains test files, I attempted in order to pass the Intro module.